olebole/irafdoc/doc/nttools.tread.rst

   argument it will also display a default value for the argument.
   Pressing the return key gets the default value.
-Some command names are two words long, for example, <tt>"find forward"</tt>.
+Some command names are two words long, for example, <span style="font-family: monospace;">"find forward"</span>.
 Usually the second word is optional and modifies the meaning of the first.
 If the second word is not optional and you omit it, the editor will prompt you for it.
 All command names can be abbreviated to one or more letters.
 If the